e2b-dev/code-interpreter/README.md

 from matplotlib import image as mpimg, pyplot as plt

-from e2b_code_interpreter import CodeInterpreterV2
+from e2b_code_interpreter import CodeInterpreter

-with CodeInterpreterV2() as sandbox:
+with CodeInterpreter() as sandbox:
     # you can install dependencies in "jupyter notebook style"
     sandbox.exec_cell("!pip install matplotlib")